blackhatethicalhacking/SecretOpt1c/README.md

 - -s 200,204,301,302,307,401,403: specifies the status codes to be considered as successful
 - --random-agent: sets a random user agent in each request
 - -o $domain/gobuster.txt: saves the output to a file in the directory created in step 3
+- Waybackurls also takes place just after Gobuster, it uses the same extensions and uses httpx and then combines both results sorting them into one final big discovery!
 - Displays a cool progress bar as it analyses secrets
 - URL extraction: The fifth step is to extract the discovered URLs from the gobuster output.
 This is done using the grep command with the -oE option, which extracts the URLs that match the regular expression "(http|https)://[a-zA-Z0-9./?=_-]*".
 The extracted URLs are then sorted and stored in a file using the sort -u > $domain/discovered_urls.txt command.
 It will fetch both 200 and 301 responses adding the redirected URL to the list.
 - Loop through URLs: The sixth step is to loop through each of the discovered URLs and run the curl command to retrieve the content of the URL.
 This is done using a while loop and the read command, which reads each line of the discovered_urls.txt file.
 For each URL, the curl command is run with the -s option, which suppresses output, and the output is saved to a file with the name discovered_urls_for_$(echo $discovered_url | awk -F/ '{print $3}').txt.